As a Pitt employee, your health and wellness is our priority.

 - PittPerks: A value-added benefit for faculty and staff, PittPerks provides special pricing on a variety of voluntary benefits including auto, home, and pet health insurance, as well as identity theft protection through a convenient payroll deduction.
 To obtain more information, have questions answered or to suggest program offerings, please contact PittPerks customer care at 1-888-689-9696 or firstname.lastname@example.org.

 - Take a Healthy Step: This program offers value added savings to UPMC Health Plan members.
 You automatically become eligible for the Take a Healthy Step program when you join UPMC Health Plan.
 Show your UPMC Health Plan member ID card at the time of purchase and receive discounts at participating businesses that encourage a healthy lifestyle: gyms, spas, salons, dance studios, martial arts schools, health food stores, sporting goods stores and more.
 The discounts offered by these companies are, for the most part, not covered benefits.
 Sign in to MyHealth (my.pitt.edu > Human Resources > MyHealth Access) to view the available discounts through the Take a Healthy Step program.
+Learn more about the healthy reward incentives when you answer questionnaires about your health or undergo health screenings.

 - Center for Health Equity:The Center focuses on excess premature mortality (deaths before age 65) in populations experiencing health inequities, offering several resources available to the community, researchers, students,